-Although the victim’s widow, Frances DiMare, gave a story that was acceptable to upper level police officials, we have seen ample reason to conclude otherwise.
-The volunteer team has investigated and found significant new information, evidence that has previously been ignored, and details never before available to the victim’s family or the public.
+Although the victim’s widow, Frances DiMare, 33, gave a story that was acceptable to high level police officials, we have seen ample reason to conclude otherwise.
+The volunteer citizens’ team found significant information, evidence that was previously ignored, and details never before available to the victim’s family or to the public.

 According to news reports, Frances “said the gunmen beat her with his pistol when she became hysterical as they sought to strip her of her jewelry.
 She lost consciousness and when she came to found her husband had been shot.”

-A Miami Herald article reported that Frances got to the gas station and told Norman Logan, son of the owner, that “two men had gotten into the car, one in the back, one in the front.
+Another Herald article reported that Frances got to the gas station and told Norman Logan, son of the owner, that “two men had gotten into the car, one in the back, one in the front.
 The man in the back told him not to turn around but he did and the guy hit him on the head.”

-Frances gave an “exclusive interview” to the Herald and explained: “When we reached the Causeway-Bayshore intersection, two men jumped into the back seat.
+Frances soon gave an “exclusive interview” to the Herald and explained: “When we reached the Causeway-Bayshore intersection, two men jumped into the back seat.
 I didn’t see where they came from.
 There was a car behind us, but none was coming up or down the Causeway.
 I was driving and one of the men held a pistol and told me to do exactly as he said.
 He told me to drive straight ahead – to the Sans Souci Estates.
 He ordered me to take a right hand turn off Bayshore Drive, after about a block.
 My husband asked the men what they wanted.
 One of them answered that they want his money.
 They told us to keep our heads to the front, but Joe kept looking back at them, trying to struggle with them.
 He turned once and one of them smashed him in the face.
-He turned I to me and said “I’m bleeding”.
+He turned to me and said “I’m bleeding”.
 Then he turned back again and they hit him again.
 That’s when I started screaming.
 They hit me twice – seemed to know just where to hit because it knocked me out the second time.
 The next I remember I was lying outside the car on the gravel.
 They’d taken all my jewelry – about $5,000 worth.
 Joe was carrying about $400 cash on him, and I learned they got that, too.
 I’m confident the men were not amateurs.
 They were calm and methodical.
 I never got a good look at them, but they didn’t talk like hoodlums.
 They didn’t talk like college educated men, either.
 I kept thinking it was a terrible mistake, they men called my husband Frank instead of Joe for some reason.
 I think that either they mistook Joe for someone else, or they just wanted to rob us.
 I don’t think they were trying to kill us.”

-Mr. DiMare was in the front passenger seat.
+At the time of the murder, Mr. DiMare was in the front passenger seat.
 Frances DiMare was in the driver’s seat, a few feet to the left of the victim.

+There were nine abrasions or contusions on the victim’s head.
 The victim had contusions on his left arm and right index finger.
-Blood was found on the front seat, on the back seat, and on the exterior of the car from flowing down the window and out of the door bottom.
+Blood was found on the front seat, on the back seat, and on the exterior of the car, flowing down the window and out of the door bottom.

 The victim’s gold ring and diamond cufflinks were not taken from him, he was wearing them when found in the car.